telerik/maui-docs/controls/slider/value-thumb.md

 * `Value`(`double`)&mdash;Specifies the selected value of the slider, corresponds to the thumb position across the backtrack.

-Check a quick example on how to define `Value` property:
+Check a quick example on how to define the `Value` property:

 <snippet id='slider-getting-started-xaml' />